johnston9/la-donut/README.md

 3. #### As the Owner/Admin User I want to edit product prices.

    - As a superuser the owner can easily update a product's webprice in the Edit product page if that item does not have size or forsix prices.
-If it does thet can click on the Edit Prices link under each Product in the View Item page which will take them to the Edit Size Prices or Edit Forsix Prices pages.
+If it does they can click on the Edit Prices link under each Product in the View Item page which will take them to the Edit Size Prices or Edit Forsix Prices pages.
 On doing so a success message will display.

 <p align="center"><strong>Edit Prices Info message</strong></p>
 <h2 align="center">